 This is the ideal genre for newbies because it's all about nicking whatever comes to hand, whether that's sampling bits and bobs from your uncle's record collection or simply using the first Apple Loop you can lay your hands on in GarageBand.
 Just go with it!

-Whack a bitcrusher with an E-MU SP-1200 preset on it for that classic old skool sound, or go mental with the Nexus presets for that delightfully homogenous contemporary feel.
+Whack a bitcrusher with an E-MU SP-1200 preset on it for that classic old-skool sound, or go crazy with the Nexus presets for that delightfully homogenous contemporary feel.

 This is really the ultimate for musicians with absolutely no musical or technical knowledge, or even the desire to create something that someone aside from themselves might find intellectually or viscerally stimulating.